cryptoandcoffee/akashos/README.md

 10. Click Re-Deploy Provider Button.
 11. Send at least 5 AKT to the new wallet address to start the provider.

+Todos:
+-When changing pricing params, delete the configmap akash-provider-bidscripts from akash-services before re-deploy -Remove static/dynamic question during initial boot, confusing to user -Show nodes in cluster on Dashboard with kubectl get nodes -A -o wide -Allow adding new node to cluster with just IP address -Remove question for adding node to cluster for original IP, all add/remove operations should happen from Dashboard only -Update run-helm-k3s to use functions so each can be called seperately -Update bid-engine script with latest
+-Add/Remove Attributes from Dashboard and default GPU etc